 This shaft, it quickly became clear, was much longer than the others.
 Down, down, down Caviglia slid into the depths.
 The air was hot and increasingly foul, making breathing difficult and causing his lamp to flicker ominously.
 And soon, the pyramid’s ever-present colony of bats, disturbed by quite possibly the first light to penetrate these spaces in millennia, began to screech up and down the shaft, beating against him in the narrow space.

 At last, after another 99 feet (30.1 meters), concluding in a final vertical drop, he could go no further; the shaft beneath his feet was hopelessly blocked up by rubble and bat guano.
 He must now be, he realized, nearly 100 feet (30 meters) beneath the surface of the plateau, and yet the shaft appeared to continue yet deeper.
 Could Herodotus’s story of an underground lake and island be true?
 Caviglia could only tug on the rope to signal to his helper and begin the long, even more taxing ascent.
 Just as he emerged into the first grotto, the lamps borne by him and the rest of his party all gave up the ghost at once, having depleted the last of the oxygen in these confined, guano-befouled spaces.
-They were forced to make the final stage of the ascent in pitch darkness.
+They were forced to make the final stage of the ascent in pitch darkness, gasping and choking for breath.

 Henry Salt was justifiably impressed with Caviglia’s fortitude.
 “Those,” he said, “who have visited the pyramids and have seen the stoutest men faint in getting up even to the gallery, who have experienced the enervating effect of the air in these subterranean channels, and have heard the various histories current at Cairo of persons supposed to have formerly perished in the attempt, will know how to appreciate the firmness of nerve, undaunted resolution, and presence of mind displayed through this adventure; the rare union of which alone could have brought it to a successful termination.”
 Caviglia himself was more convinced than ever by the experience that there were more secrets hidden inside the Pyramid of Khufu.
 While his two European companions in adventure, judging their business on the Giza Plateau finished, soon departed Cairo, Caviglia made the plateau his home, pitching his tent just outside the largest pyramid’s entrance.

 Caviglia first attempted to continue his assault on the well by clearing its depths of debris.
 This quixotic task must entail lifting bucket after bucket of rubble to the surface via ropes and pulleys.
 But the Egyptian workers he had hired flatly refused to enter the well at all until, through the auspices of Salt, he secured a decree from Muhammad Ali — not a man to be defied — ordering them to do so.
 “It still is,” said Salt, “almost inconceivable how he could so far surmount the prejudices of these people as to induce them to work in so confined a space, where a light, after the first half hour, would not burn, and where, consequently, every thing was to be done by feeling and not by sight; the heat at the same time being so intense and the air so suffocating that, in spite of all precautions, it was not possible to stay below an hour at a time without suffering from its pernicious effects.”
-Long before their efforts got anywhere close to clearing the final blockage in the depths, one of the workmen nearly died of suffocation, while others were fainting on a daily basis.
-Acting on a tip from some scientific-minded friends, Caviglia tried burning sulfur in the depths as a means of purifying the air, but to no avail.
+Long before their efforts got anywhere close to clearing the blockage in the depths, one of the workmen nearly died of suffocation, while others were fainting on a daily basis.
+Acting on a tip from some scientific-minded friends, Caviglia tried burning sulfur in the well as a means of purifying the air, but to no avail.
 Decree or no decree, he had to bow to the remonstrances of his workers and give it up.

 It was.
-As the workmen cleared the last of the rubble, they retrieved some baskets and pieces of rope which Caviglia had left lying at the bottom of the third well shaft.
+As the workmen cleared the last of the rubble, they retrieved some baskets and pieces of rope which Caviglia had left lying at the bottom of the well shaft.
 They had come full circle, digging out the well from below rather than from above.
 Doing so all but solved the ventilation problem at a stroke by giving air a way to circulate inside the pyramid.

 This was fortunate, not least because the descending passage itself continued yet further beyond its meeting with the well shaft.
 After another 23 feet (7 meters), the passage suddenly leveled off, proceeding to run horizontally underground for 28 feet (8.5 meters).
 This opened onto a chamber, which, once completely excavated by Caviglia’s long-suffering workers, would prove to measure no less than 46 feet (14 meters) by 27 feet (8.2 meters).
 This chamber was of a much more unfinished character than the Queen’s or King’s Chambers, with rudely carved walls, floor, and ceiling that gave it more the look of a cave than a room.
 Irregular blocks of stone rising out of the floor might have been seats, or pedestals for statues, or merely bits of excavation left undone by the original builders.
 Caviglia thought he saw writing burned into one wall — but it appeared to be Roman characters rather than Egyptian hieroglyphs, and they were hopelessly illegible anyway.
 He had penetrated further into the pyramid than anyone in many long centuries if not millennia, but it remained as stubbornly uncommunicative as ever.